Slideshow image

 2 Comments

-Paris Shewey about 3 years ago
+Paris Shewey over 3 years ago

 What an honor to be quoted here!
 I just want to share one thought on this, as this is a very clear example of a belief Jesus had during His earthly ministry -